torsday/notebook/GLOSSARY.md

 Functions that are executed asynchronously.

+## Comparison Sort

+A type of sorting algorithm that only reads the list elements through a single abstract comparison operation (often a "less than or equal to" operator or a three-way comparison) that determines which of two elements should occur first in the final sorted list.

 ## Composer

 An application-level package manager for the PHP programming language that provides a standard format for managing dependencies of PHP software and required libraries.